Define: Michangelina

 My photo

 I am both logical and imaginative.
-I have an apprehensive psychological mentality (aka "mind") or I'm possibly suffering with a psychological disorder that I am unaware of.
+I’ve always been a daydreamer and a nightthinker.
 My ego is nerdy/random; I often have deep inquisitions about the Universe.
 My Universe is quite abstruse but mostly harmless.
 If you pursue my friendship, give me chocolate.
 Statistically, I'm normal, but by my twisted logic, I have an incentive that cries: survival of the uniquest!

 Sestina